algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### Product Description

-This software solution is a high-performance **REST API[^1]**, developed in **C++[^2]**, designed to compute the quickest path between two landmarks in the United States of America.
+This software solution is a high-performance software system that provides a **REST API[^1]**, developed in **C++[^2]**, designed to compute the quickest path between two landmarks in the United States of America.
 The API is intended to handle a dataset with approximately 24 million nodes[^7], ensuring results are within 1 second of the response time for an average laptop.

 The key features of the solution include: